 - An upset tummy caused due to a viral infection can result in diarrhoea and green coloured stools, which brings in another problem: dehydration.
 Dehydration can, fortunately, be remedied with the help of an oral rehydrating solution that should be given based on the baby’s weight.

 - For children suffering from a severe case of jaundice, phototherapy is used to accelerate the bilirubin removal by the body.
 In some instances, a doctor may advise a glycerine suppository.

-- Exclusive Feeding: The problem arises when there is too much foremilk without adequate hindmilk.
-Exclusively feeding on one breast alone for a certain number of feeds would ensure that the baby gets both the parts of the milk.
+- Exclusive feeding: The problem arises when a mother switches between breasts too quickly.
+Exclusively feeding from one breast alone for a certain number of feeds would ensure that the baby gets both the parts of the milk (foremilk and hindmilk).
 If the other breast starts getting too full, you could use a pump to relieve the pressure.

-- Consumption of Cabbages: Cabbages are known to reduce the supply of milk.
-You can apply some chilled cabbage to your nipples for about 30 minutes no more than three times a day.
+- Consumption of cabbage: Cabbage is known to reduce the supply of milk.
+You can apply some chilled cabbage to your nipples for about 30 minutes, no more than three times a day.

-- Avoid eating green leafy vegetables as they can cause green-coloured stools in infants.
+- Avoid eating too much of green leafy vegetables, as they can cause green-coloured stools in infants.

-- Avoid giving cow’s milk to an infant as it could result in green stools due to a lactose overload.
+- Avoid giving cow’s milk to your baby, as it could result in green stools due to a lactose overload.

-- Chart your and your spouse’s medical history to avoid giving any food item that can cause an allergic reaction in your baby.
+- Chart your and your spouse’s medical history to avoid giving any food items that can cause an allergic reaction in your baby.

 - If your child has an allergic reaction, you can try an elimination chart to figure out which food is the cause of the reaction.
 The elimination method is where your and your baby’s food intake is recorded on an everyday basis.
 If the child gets another attack, the parent notes down which food was eaten before.
 That food is discontinued for a few days and then reintroduced – if there is another allergic reaction, it is confirmed that your child is allergic to that food item.